GluuFederation/docs-clustermgr-prod/3.1.4/source/installation/index.md

 When Cluster Manager is run for the first time, it will prompt for creation of an admin username and password.
 This creates an authentication config file at `$HOME/.clustermgr/auth.ini`.

-### Install oxd (optional)

-We recommend using the [oxd client software](../authentication/index.md) to leverage your Gluu Server(s) for authentication to Cluster Manager.
-After oxd has been installed and configured, default authentication can be disabled by removing the authentication config file [specified above](#create-credentials).

 ### Create New User